Meet Our Team

 Jesse Bowen, OTR/L

-Jesse received her Bachelor’s from Auburn University in Human Development & Family Studies and she received her Master’s in Occupational Therapy from Alabama State University.
+Jesse received her bachelor's degree from Auburn University in Human Development & Family Studies and received her master’s degree in Occupational Therapy from Alabama State University.
 Jesse grew up knowing she wanted to work with kids and loves that OT gives her the perfect mix of teaching and medicine.
-She utilizes a play-based, child-led approach.
-Jesse recently worked for 2 years in an outpatient pediatric clinic in Montgomery and she is eager to be working closer to home.
-Jesse resides in Opelika with her husband, Brit, and pup, Charlie.
+She incorporates a play-based, child-led atmosphere utilizing sensory inputs to encourage the development of gross and fine motor skills.
+Jesse resides in Opelika with her husband, Brit, daughter Mallie, and pup, Charlie.

-Mallory received a Bachelor's degree of Science in Speech Language Pathology at the University of West Georgia.
-She completed a Masters degree in Communication Disorders at Valdosta State University.
+Mallory received a bachelor's degree in Speech Language Pathology at the University of West Georgia.
+She completed a master's degree in Communication Disorders at Valdosta State University.
 Mallory is originally from Vicksburg, Mississippi but spent a large part of her life in Georgia.
 She has worked in a variety of settings including schools, private practice, and skilled nursing facilities.
 Mallory is passionate about early intervention and utilizing play-based therapy.
 She has also worked with children with feeding difficulties and adults with cognitive deficits.
 Mallory has experience working with young adults with gaining confidence with communication skills needed for independent life skills and social skills.
-She is excited to start her career in Auburn with her fiancé and two pets, Lola Mae and May Belle.
+She is excited to start her career in Auburn with her husband and two pets, Lola Mae and May Belle.